-Intelligence is the computational part of the ability to achieve goals in the world.
+- Intelligence is the computational part of the ability to achieve goals in the world. - Artificial intelligence (AI) is intelligence exhibited by machines. - The subject AI is about the methodology of designing machines to accomplish intelligencebased tasks.

 Methodologies of Al

 - Rule-based

 - Implemented by direct programing

 - Inspired by human heuristics

 - Data-based

 - Expert systems

 - Experts or statisticians create rules of predicting or decision making based on the data

 - Machine learning

 - Direct making prediction or decisions based on the data

 - Data Science